-- Do not remove the radiator cap when the engine and radiator are hot.
+• Do not remove the radiator cap when the engine and radiator are hot.
 Scalding hot fluid and steam may be blown out under pressure, which could cause serious injury.
-Be sure to wait until the engine has cooled. - After removing the radiator cap retaining bolt, place a thick rag, like a towel, over the radiator cap, and then slowly rotate the cap counterclockwise to the detent to allow any residual pressure to escape.
+Be sure to wait until the engine has cooled.

+Place a thick rag, like a towel, over the radiator cap, and then slowly rotate the cap counterclockwise to the detent to allow any residual pressure to escape.
 When the hissing sound has stopped, press down on the cap while turning it counterclockwise, and then remove the cap.